Student Support Services

 At the College there are a variety of counseling services available along with different types of counseling (individual, group, and couples counseling) at the counseling center located in the Hazen Health Center.

-The College at Brockport’s Student Health Center provides medical care and educational programming to all registered students of The College at Brockport.
+SUNY Brockport’s Student Health Center provides medical care and educational programming to all registered students of SUNY Brockport.
 Visits are free for students who have paid the mandatory student health fee (which is separate from insurance).
 The center is regularly staffed by registered nurses and nurse practitioners, and their medical services include:

 - Treatment of Illnesses and Infections